Conman Jailed for Fake Crash Dating Scam

-A slick conman who duped women from dating sites into staged car accidents has been locked up for 20 months after a Bournemouth court nailed him.
+A smooth-talking fraudster who tricked women from dating sites into staging car crashes has been slammed behind bars for 20 months by a Bournemouth court.

-Detective Constable Carley Parodi said: “Atkins preyed on vulnerable women, using them as pawns in a dangerous scheme that could easily have ended in tragedy.
+Detective Constable Carley Parodi warned: “Atkins preyed on vulnerable women, using them as pawns in a dangerous scheme that could easily have ended in tragedy.
 It’s a miracle no one was seriously injured.”

-One chilling case involved a woman seven months pregnant.
+One particularly chilling case involved a woman who was seven months pregnant.

-None of the women made money from the fraud and each received a police caution after admitting their role.
-Atkins refused to answer investigators in 2022 but later pleaded guilty to six counts of fraud by false representation.
-He’s now facing a £6,000 compensation order.
+The women involved didn’t profit and each faced police cautions after admitting their parts.
+Atkins kept silent during early interviews but later pled guilty to six counts of fraud by false representation.
+He now faces a £6,000 compensation order alongside his jail time.

-Nicola Smith from the IFB warned: “This case highlights a disturbing trend of criminals exploiting online dating for fraud.
+Nicola Smith from the IFB urged: “This case highlights a disturbing trend of criminals exploiting online dating for fraud.
 Users should stay alert and report suspicious behaviour to Action Fraud.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.